Table of Contents

 At the end of each semester, students have two or three study days during which no classes are scheduled.
 While student employees may choose to work during these days, it is not required.
 Students should contact their supervisor to discuss expectations regarding work on these days.

-Sick time is available for use as earned.
 Supervisors may request a physician’s statement from the employee if they have been out for more than three days or if the supervisor suspects misuse of earned sick and safe time.
 Sick time is to be taken when an employee is unable to perform job duties due to illness, injury, health condition, or a physical or mental disability (for the full list see Sick Time – Staff)

 Student employees will have access to their accruals via TimeClock Plus.